tahmidk86664/linux-journey-playbook/cloud-server-setup/basic-setup.md

 3. Create a new user for operating the machine.
 Cause using root user to operate the machine is not a good practice.
 4. Add the new user to sudo group.
 5. Obviously, change SSH port so that, someone cannot try to connect with default port 22.
+6. Setup a firewall according to the needs
-6. That's it for setting up a basic cloud server.
+7. That's it for setting up a basic cloud server.

 **#Happy_automating_on_your_DevOps_adventure**